orcasmedialab/lineupSim/README.md

    *   Create simple web interface for website use
    *   Modify indicies for weighted baserunner outs
    *   Probability parameter(s) for scoring on sac flies
+   *   Add arguments for number of games, number of permutations (cropped)
+   *   Consider separating stats from config file.
+Perhaps rename parent folder
    *   Change "lineup" in config to "roster", and replace elsewhere.
 Roster can contain more than 9 players, but fails if at least 9 are not listed.
 Come up with a way to detmine which players are selected for permutations by orchestrator.

 Does not model errors explicitly.